edubart/nelua-lang/docs/pages/overview.md

 print 'Sunday 2'
 ```

-You can even manipulate what is already been processed:
+You can even manipulate what has already been processed:

 ```nelua
 local Person = @record{name: string}